Julien Levy: Julien Levy Gallery

 Concentrating at first on photography, he staged Man Ray's first major show, introduced Henri Cartier-Bresson to the US, and promoted many other European and American figures.

 1932, January 29, landmark multi-media Surrealist exhibition, "Surrealism: Paintings, Drawings and Photographs" of the work of Pablo Picasso, Max Ernst, Joseph Cornell, Marcel Duchamp, and the introduction of Salvador Dalí's The Persistence of Memory (which Levy owned).
 He also championed the surrealist work of Leon Kelly.
 This exhibition marks the first in New York to display the works of members of the official surrealist group.

-1933, November 21 - ?, Salvador Dalí exhibition.
+1933, November 21 - December 8, Salvador Dalí exhibition.

+1934, April 3-19, Salvador Dalí drawings and etchings exhibition.

 1934, October 1–13, Fifty Photographs by George Platt Lynes.

 1934, October 22 - November 2, 8 Modes of Modern Painting.

 1934, November 21 - December 10, Salvador Dalí exhibition.

 1935, Julien Levy publishes Salvador Dalí's booklet Conquest of the Irrational.

 1936, January 3–20, René Magritte exhibition.